 What is “knowledge”?
 How do come to know it?
 And who is it that knows?
 Education as a vehicle for receiving, discovering, and interrogating knowledge has been a philosophical topic ever since the foundations of Western classical philosophy in ancient Greece.
 For almost as long, the concept of personal identity has also been at issue – Do we have a stable self that persists over time?
 What is the role of experience and the social realm in shaping our identities?
 In contemporary thought, the topic of identity has gained even more emphasis as thinkers attend to previously unexplored systems of meaning, privilege, and oppression.
 What can we know about identity, and how does our identity shape what we know?
 Does education liberate or constrain our personal identities?
 Over the course of the semester, we will explore these questions through the lens of important philosophical thinkers, theories, and texts, as well as through contemporary debates and commentaries on education.
 We will also attempt to engage critically with our own personal identities and our educational histories in a class blog.

-Introduction to Logic (Instructor, Fall 2014)
+Introduction to Logic (Emory, Fall 2014)